BuilderIO/builder/packages/react/examples/next-js/README.md

 Alternatively, you can add some custom behavior in your `server.js` or another routing library of your choice.

-Just follow the same behavior as the previous examples - if a URL is not found in your next.js routes, check for a Builder page with `await builder.get('page').toPromise()` at that URL, and if found render `<BuilderComponent name="page" content={page} />` like in the above examples
+Just follow the same behavior as the previous examples - if a URL is not found in your next.js routes, check for a Builder page with `await builder.get('page').promise()` at that URL, and if found render `<BuilderComponent name="page" content={page} />` like in the above examples

 ## Using your React components in Builder pages